Introduction to Cargo Securement

 Is a Truck Driver Responsible for Shifting or Falling Cargo?

-According to the Federal Motor Carrier Safety Administration (FMCSA) regulations, the truck driver is responsible when transporting cargo.
+According to the Federal Motor Carrier Safety Administration (FMCSA) regulations, the truck driver is responsible when transporting cargo on a commercial motor vehicle.
 The trucks should also be loaded and properly equipped to prevent the cargo from shifting in transit.
 Truck drivers must also ensure their trucks have the FMCSA-required securing systems and devices that meet the standards for strength.
 These devices must function properly and remain tightened during travel.
+Improper securement can adversely affect the vehicle’s stability, leading to dangerous situations on the road.

 With these regulations in mind, if falling or shifting cargo causes an accident, a truck driver may be responsible in the following situations: